simpleforce/simpleforce/README.md

 		Set("FirstName", "New Name").									// Set any updated fields.
 		Update()														// Update the record on Salesforce server. fmt.Println(updateObj)

+	// For Upsert(), start with a blank SObject.
+	// Upsert will create the object if it does not already exist and will update the object if it already exists.
+	// Set "ExternalIDField" to the name of your external ID field
+	// and populate that field with an your external ID and any updated fields.
+	//
+	// Upsert() will return the updated object, or nil and print an error. upsertObj := client.SObject("Contact").						// Create an empty object of type "Contact".
+		Set("ExternalIDField", "customExtIdField__c").	// Set the ExternalIDField to the name of your external ID field.
+		Set("customExtIdField__c", "__ExtID__").				// Set the specified ID field to your external ID.
+		Set("FirstName", "New Name").										// Set any updated fields.
+		Upsert()																				// Update the record on Salesforce server. fmt.Println(upsertObj)

 	// Many SObject methods return the instance of the SObject, allowing chained access and operations to the
 	// object.
 In the following example, all methods, except "Delete", returns *SObject so that the next method